 Ways to Repair Your Credit Score Steps to get your credit rating back toward 720.
-Provided by Valerie L. Peck, MBA, CFP ® We all know the value of a good credit score.
+Provided by Valerie L. Peck, MBA, CFP® We all know the value of a good credit score.
 We all try to maintain one.
 Sometimes, though, life throws us a financial curve and that score declines.
 What steps can we take to repair it?
 Reduce your credit utilization ratio (CUR).
-CUR is credit industry jargon, an arcane way of referring...
+CUR is credit industry jargon, an arcane way of referring to...

 The A, B, C, & D of Medicare Breaking down the basics & what each part covers.
 Provided by Peck Financial Advisors Whether your 65th birthday is on the horizon or decades away, you should understand the parts of Medicare – what they cover, and where they come from.
 Parts A & B: Original Medicare.
 America created a national health insurance program for seniors in 1965 with two components.
 Part A is hospital insurance.
 It...